pranavpandey/dynamic-locale/README.md

 [Dynamic Utils](https://github.com/pranavpandey/dynamic-utils).
 <br/>Since v2.4.1, it is targeting Java 17 to provide maximum compatibility.
 <br/>Since v2.5.0, the minimum SDK is Android 4.4 (API 19) to comply with the latest policies.
+<br/>Since v2.5.1, the minimum SDK is Android 5.0 (API 21) to comply with the latest policies.

 ---